At PAX Prime on Saturday, 343 Industries revealed more information about the upcoming live-action Halo miniseries.

-The fragment, which survived following the end of the first Halo game, now orbits a sun, which forces anyone on the surface to avoid being out in the open for a good period of time.
-"We really dug into how this fragment ended up there."
+The fragment, which survived following the end of the first Halo game, in the series is one that now orbits a sun, which forces anyone on the surface to avoid being out in the open for a good period of time.
+“We really dug into how this fragment ended up there.”

-It was also revealed that Jameson Locke, which is the lead role in the live-action series, will appear in the upcoming Halo 5 as a playable character.
+It was also revealed that Jameson Locke, who is the lead character in the live-action series will appear in the upcoming Halo 5 as a playable character.

 Back at Comic-Con in late July, 343 revealed the primary cast for the five-part miniseries.
 Many already knew Mike Colter would play Locke, but little else in the way of casting had been previously announced.